arve0/codeclub_lesson_builder/README.md

 **list of gulp tasks**
 - `assets` copies assets to `build/assets`
 - `build` builds all markdown files (except README.md) to html and copy files which are in lesson-folders
+- `build-indexes` builds front-page and lesson indexes
+- `build-search-index` builds `searchIndex.json` which is used for client-side search with [lunr](http://lunrjs.com)
 - `clean` delete all files in `build`
 - `css` will process less files, add asset-css, autoprefix, minify and concat to `style.min.css`
 - `js` uglify, add already uglified asset-js and concat to `script.min.js`